lz707/nlp_paper_notes/roberta.md

 - Pretraining task: Masked LM only

 #### Notes
-Although not too many innovation in the model structure, RoBERTa outperformed both BERT (expected) and XLNet (nice surprise).
+Although not too much innovation in the model structure, RoBERTa outperformed both BERT (expected) and XLNet (nice surprise).